Wimmics/olivaw/README.md

 This repository is a python library meant for providing tools in an Acimov ontology development context.

-This project is affiliated to the [Wimmics team](https://www.inria.fr/fr/wimmics), check the other [Wimmics projects](https://github.com/Wimmics).
+Olivaw is affiliated to the [Wimmics team](https://www.inria.fr/fr/wimmics), check the other [Wimmics projects](https://github.com/Wimmics).

 Olivaw proposes: